-Merit scholarships can cover tuition, mandatory fees, material fees, on-campus housing, meal plans, standard student parking permit, and books purchased at the University Bookstore or Village Commons Bookstore.
+Merit scholarships can cover tuition, mandatory fees, material fees, on-campus housing, meal plans, standard student parking permit, and books purchased at the University Bookstore.
 However, you are responsible for additional costs of attendance, which may include remaining tuition and fees, housing and dining costs, books and personal expenses.

 Merit scholarships cannot pay study abroad charges, fines such as parking tickets or late fees, Huskie Bucks or other non-educational expenses.

-You must maintain the cumulative NIU grade point average (GPA) indicated on your award letter.
-If you were admitted for fall 2020 or earlier, the GPA requirements are3.30 for Presidentials; 3.20 for NIU Scholars; 3.00 for all others.
-For fall 2021, the renewal GPA is 3.3 for Presidentials, 3.0 for transfer merit scholarships, and 2.75 for all other freshman merit scholarships.
+Beginning fall 2021, the renewal GPA is 3.3 for the Presidential Scholarship, and 2.75 for all other transfer and freshman merit scholarships.
 If your cumulative NIU GPA drops below the requirement, you will be allowed one grace semester to bring it back up.
 During this grace semester, you will still receive the scholarship as long as you are enrolled in a minimum of 12 hours.

-Should your cumulative NIU GPA fall below the requirement for two semesters, or if you do not complete at least 12 credit hours each semester, your merit scholarship will be revoked.
+Should your cumulative NIU GPA fall below the requirement for two semesters your merit scholarship will be revoked.
 Appeals are generally not accepted unless there has been an extreme circumstance.

 If your scholarship is revoked, but you later increase your cumulative GPA to the required level, please contact the Financial Aid and Scholarship Office to request that your scholarship be considered for reinstatement.
 Reinstatement will not be automatic and will depend upon available funding.